cwimpy/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor and Interim Chair of Political Science
+role: Associate Professor and Depoartment Chair of Political Science

 # Organizations/Affiliations to show in About widget
 organizations: